 Mary and Kari are proud members of Women Who Really Cook, a network of women culinary professionals in the Twin Cities.
-The chefs operate out of a shared kitchen in Lowertown St. Paul, where they work alongside other innovative small businesses.
-Their kitchen is part of an important composting and recycling initiative.
+The chefs operate out of a licensed commercial kitchen in Burnsville, and cater all over the Twin Cities.

 MARY CURTIS (Send Email)